-Have you received an invitation to apply for a Credit One credit card in the past few months?
-When your credit score is less than good, your choices for cards will as a rule be somewhat limited.
-However, that shouldn’t require you to me messed around while you’re rebuilding your credit rating.
+Have you received an invitation to apply for a Credit One credit card in the past?
+When your credit score is less perfect or downright bad, your choices for cards can be be somewhat limited.
+However, that shouldn’t require you to be raked over the coals while you’re rebuilding your credit rating, either.
 Please read our review to learn what you can expect with a sub-prime Credit One credit card.

 Confusion and complaints

 To be frank many people are immediately confused by the name, logo, and graphics, which are almost identical to the reputable and much larger Capital One (pay close attention and don’t let yourself be fooled, since that is their intention).
 This is how Wikipedia describes it:

 “Credit One is not affiliated with Capital One, a multi-billion-dollar first-tier corporation.
 However, Credit One has adopted confusingly similar trade dress, using a confusingly similar name, similar fonts, similar trademark layout and a similar circular swoosh, which they changed from red to blue.”